 Implement technologies and processes

-Implementing processes and systems that ensure the safe transfer of sensitive data is vital in order to ensure data leaks and data theft.
-Encryption plays a large role in this step and it should be integrated into common business workflows.
+Implementing processes and systems that ensure the safe transfer of sensitive data is vital to ensure data leaks and data theft.
+Encryption plays a large role in this step, and it should be integrated into common business workflows.
 Encryption requirements should be based on the latest standards by only allowing secure protocols.
 Email security is also essential since it is a widely used channel for business communication.
 The best way to ensure that messages and attachments remain confidential is to transmit them through an encryption platform that integrates with existing systems and workflows.
 The best email encryption solutions automatically encrypt emails on their way out and decrypt them for the recipient.
 Organizations looking to safeguard data in transit against malware attacks or intrusions, network security solutions like firewalls should be implemented.
 Data Loss Prevention (DLP) solutions usually address the threats data in motion faces from breaches and human error during its transit.

 How Endpoint Protector safeguards data in motion?

 Endpoint Protector is a cross-platform Data Loss prevention solution that helps companies fight against data leaks and data theft.
 It scans network traffic for sensitive information and doesn’t let critical information leave the organization’s environment.
 What this essentially means is that employees can be blocked from transferring certain types of files that contain sensitive information based on specific file types, predefined content, file name, Regular Expressions, or compliance profiles for regulations such as HIPAA, PCI DSS, GDPR, and others.
 Endpoint Protector closely monitors all activity at various exit points, including transfers to flash drives other media devices, transfers via the Internet (email clients, file sharing applications, web browsers, instant messaging, social media, etc.), and transfers to cloud storage (including iCloud, Google Drive, Dropbox, etc.).

 Download our free ebook on